dennybritz/booknotes/sapiens.md

 Europeans managed to conquer America and gain supremacy at sea mainly because the Asiatic powers showed little interest in them.
 The early modern era was a golden age for the Ottoman Empire in the Mediterranean, the Safavid Empire in Persia, the Mughal Empire in India, and the Chinese Ming and Qing dynasties.

 In 1775 Asia accounted for 80 per cent of the world economy.
 The combined economies of India and China alone represented two-thirds of global production.
-In comparison, Europe was an economic dwarf.3
+In comparison, Europe was an economic dwarf.

 In 1950 western Europe and the United States together accounted for more than half of global production, whereas China’s portion had been reduced to 5 per cent.